PaddleOCR-VL Usage Tutorial¶

 4. Service Deployment¶

 This step mainly introduces how to deploy PaddleOCR-VL as a service and invoke it.
-There are two methods; choose either one:
+If concurrent request processing is not required, choose either of the following two methods:

 -